 We can hone this approach to the innovation process even further, by creating systems that quickly elicit feedback from a product’s target audience and users, and then direct that feedback right back to the project team.
 This ensures that companies are building the right things, in the right ways, to meet their customers’ exact needs.

 How often are you delivering value?
 What are the constraints slowing down your workflows?
 How big a part of the equation is customer feedback for you?

 Develop a discovery mindset.
-Sign up for our VFQ Foundations course to learn more about how these three guiding principles can help you transform the way you work, and become more agile, modern and customer-focused.
+Sign up for our VFQ Foundations online course to learn more about how these three guiding principles can help you transform the way you work, and become more agile, modern and customer-focused.